-CEAT achieved its highest ever growth due to improved demand and better utilization of plant assets in the local and overseas market. this reporting period, however, the Revenue by Market: CEAT is a leading Company has continued to generate
+CEAT achieved its highest ever growth due to improved demand and better utilization of plant assets in the local and overseas market. increased sales realisation.
+Its revenue CEAT's revenue by exports and has increased from ₹7,573 crores to

+OEM have clearly increased in this reporting period, however, the Revenue by Market: CEAT is a leading Company has continued to generate player in the tyres and automobile a major chunk of revenue through